sammwaughh/ArteFact/README.md

 # ArteFact App

-A web-based application for analyzing artwork images using PaintingCLIP, a fine-tuned CLIP model specialized for art-historical content.
+A web-based application for analysing artwork images using PaintingCLIP, a fine-tuned CLIP model specialised for art-historical content.
 The system matches uploaded artwork images against a corpus of pre-computed sentence embeddings from art history texts, returning the most semantically similar passages.

 ## Overview